supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

         elif train_accuracy>0.985 and train_accuracy<0.987 and rate<0.0004:
             n_rate = 0.0008
 ```
-These rate conditions are set based on fine tuning them on the augmentation training set, to successfully converge to a good optimal point.
+*These rate conditions are set based on fine tuning them on the augmented training set, to help model successfully converges to a good optimal point.
 The augmentation training set is harder than the original training set to be trained on.
 When I tried fixing rate or just simple rate decay, the model seems to easily stuck on local optimal point.
 Through these conditions I am getting very good accuracy.*
 - batch size: 512 for the 1st part ot training, and 4096 for the 2nd part ot training.
->*I choose this batch size because my 1080ti is able to handle this amount of memory, and the model converges fast enough and to a reasonable point.*
+>*I choose these batch size because my 1080ti is able to handle this amount of memory, and the model converges fast enough and to a reasonable point.*
 - EPOCHS: 210 EPOCHS
 >*The training accuracy seems hard to grow after this EPOCHS.
-I think is a reasonable eraly stop point to prevent overfitting*
+I think is a reasonable early stop point to prevent overfitting*
 - L2 norm: not used
 >*I got good regularization from dropout so I don't bother L2 norm*
 - momentum factor:0.9